ephsmith/python-book/docs/02/02-basic-types.md

 ## Sequence Types
 A Python sequence is an ordered collection of items which can be accessed by index number.
 The length of any sequence can be determined by passing it to the `len()` function which is introduced in this section.
+Note that `str` types are *also* sequence types.

 In addition to lists and tuples, string and bytes types are also sequences.
 This section focuses on: